 Topping this list is ExpressVPN, and that’s because it not only provides a great suite of privacy features, but also delivers an incredibly simple yet fully-featured user experience.

-From the off it’s good news, as Express is based in the British Virgin Islands, a jurisdiction that does not have mandatory data retention laws – and it’s not a member of the five or 14-eyes alliances.
+From the off it’s good news, as Express is based in the British Virgin Islands, a jurisdiction that does not have mandatory data retention laws – and it’s not a member of the five, nine or 14-eyes alliances.
 Express also delivers on the no-logging front, having undertaken an independent audit fairly recently with positive results.

 This is bolstered by ExpressVPN's use of only RAM-based servers, known as TrustedServer.
 In a nutshell, that means that these servers do not use hard drives, and cannot store any data after powering off.
 Express is one of the few VPNs to make this move, and it's an important step towards being truly zero-logging.